Home Weatherization Program - Windows & Insulation

-In order to qualify for rebates through our program, the home's owner should contact our Energy Experts for a free home energy review before beginning the project.
-During the 60-90 minute review, our Energy Experts will identify your home's biggest energy-saving opportunities.
-If you have specific upgrades in mind, they can help you estimate how much energy savings you might expect from those projects.
+In order to qualify for rebates through our program, the home's owner should contact us for a free home energy review before beginning the project.
+During the 60 minute review, we will identify your home's biggest energy-saving opportunities.
+If you have specific upgrades in mind, we can help you estimate how much energy savings you might expect from those projects.

-- All PUD residential customers with permanently installed electric heat qualify for this program.
+- All PUD residential customers with electric heat qualify for this program.